alicela1n/litestatic/README.md

 Posts will be indexed in `/posts` which you can link in index.md or anywhere else.

-The `site/files/` directory is for any miscellaneous files that get copied to the output directory `out/`.
+The `(site_directory)/files/` directory is for any miscellaneous files that get copied to the output directory `out/`.

-The generated website is outputted to `out/` ready to be deployed to a web server or wherever.
+The generated website is outputted to the output directory ready to be deployed to a web server or wherever.

 # How to use
 First you need to install the requirements: